 - A. Purposes.
-The purposes of the Home-Based Business bylaw is to provide for the conduct of home occupations in a residential or mixed-use district while preserving the residential character of the premises and preventing adverse effects on the neighborhood. - B. Applicability.
-A Home-Based Business shall be allowed by right as shown in TABLE 1 if it meets the requirements of this Section 8.3.
+The purposes of the Home-Based Business bylaw are to provide for the conduct of home occupations in a residential or mixed-use district while preserving the residential character of the premises and preventing adverse effects on the neighborhood. - B. Applicability.
+A Home-Based Business shall be allowed by right as shown in TABLE 1 if it meets the requirements of this Section 8.3. - C. Definitions.
+See Section 2 Definitions herein for definitions of: Home-Based Business and Gross Vehicle Weight Rating (GVWR) and Outdoor Storage.

-C. Basic Requirements.
+D. Basic Requirements.